sbal06/Late-Fusion-Project/README.md

-# A fusion approach with Image and Text Data
+# A late fusion approach with Image and Text Data
 - The code files and README are currently being updated.

 ## Description